Canadian firm starts US prep work for Keystone XL pipeline

 TC Energy spokeswoman Sara Rabern said the Calgary-based company was moving equipment this week and will begin mowing and felling trees in areas along the pipeline’s 1,200-mile (1,930-kilometer) route within the next week or so.

-The work is planned in Montana, South Dakota and Nebraska, according to Rabern.
+The work is planned in Montana, South Dakota and Nebraska, Rabern said.
 She did not provide further location details.

 In April the company plans to begin construction at the line’s border crossing in northern Montana.
-That would be a huge milestone for a project first proposed in 2008 and has since attracted bitter opposition from climate activists who say fossil fuel usage must be curbed to combat global warming.
+That would be a huge milestone for a project first proposed in 2008 that has since attracted bitter opposition from climate activists who say fossil fuel usage must be curbed to combat global warming.

 The company also plans work next month on employee camps in Fallon County, Montana and Haakon County, South Dakota.